 If your application for an exemption from mutual obligations is rejected, you have the right to appeal this decision.
 See our factsheet on Appealing to Centrelink for more information on this process.
-You should ask for a review by a Centrelink Authorised Review Officer as soon as possible.
-You need to ask for a review within 13 weeks of being notified about the decision in order to get any backpay.
+You should ask for a review by a Centrelink Authorised Review Officer ASAP.
+You need to ask for a review within 13 weeks of being notified about the decision to get any backpay.

 It is a good idea to ask Centrelink why you were not given an exemption.
-If you can, ask your doctor to write a brief letter to Centrelink in order to clear up any misunderstanding.
+If you can, ask your doctor to give you a brief letter to Centrelink clearing up any misunderstanding.